jfwells/wp-united/readme.txt

 Ensure you have installed the phpBB modification package.
 You can download it from (WP-United.com)[http://www.wp-united.com/releases/wp-united-latest-phpbb]

-= I am getting blank pages, I have no idea what is wrong =
+= I am getting blank pages, I have no idea what is wrong! =

 There are several ways to debug problems.
 We suggest you try the following, in order: